 If a person’s sciatica symptoms do not improve after using a new mattress, it may be time to see a doctor.

-Other treatments are also available for sciatica, such as pain medications, physical therapy, or surgery.
+Other treatments are available for sciatica, such as pain medications, physical therapy, or surgery.

-It is important for a person to discuss the particular benefits and risks of each of these treatments with a healthcare provider.
+Individuals may consider discussing the benefits and risks of each of these treatments with a healthcare professional.